-Our Code of Ethics applies to everyone across the organisation.
+Our Code of Ethics & Speak-Up Policy applies to everyone across the organisation.
 It's intended to help protect our reputation as an ethical business and so maintain the trust of everyone we do business with.
 The choices and decisions we make every day really matter and we should all feel confident in voicing our opinions and in challenging behaviour which doesn't feel right.

 The Code sets out the policies and guidelines we have to help us do the right thing.
-You will also find where to get further advice or to raise a concern.
+You will also find where to get further advice and the Speak-Up Policy explains how to raise a concern.
 Remember, if you see something that isn't right, you should speak up.
 No matter who is at fault, or the mistake that was made, we should all be prepared to learn from each other.

 So, please take time to read and reflect on this Code and apply its principles to how you do things every day.
 You'll be protecting yourself, our business and our reputation for excellence.